 The Consolidated Entity is exposed to price risk through the movement of bullion prices.
-Under its Ore Purchase Agreement with Minjar Pty Ltd, the Company receives revenue from gold ore sales based on the average gold price less haulage and processing costs s incurred by Minjar.
-If the average gold price on which the sales were based increased / decreased by 10%, with all other variables held constant, the change in the loss before income tax would be a decrease / increase of \$663.
+Under its Ore Purchase Agreement with Minjar Pty Ltd, the Company may receive revenue from gold ore sales based on the average gold price less haulage and processing costs incurred by Minjar.
+No gold sales were conducted during the year.